keenlabs/KeenClient-Node/README.md

 ## Queries

 Analyses are first-class citizens, complete with parameter getters and setters.

+The `<Client>.query` method is available on each configured client instance to run one or many analyses on a given project.
+Read more about running multiple analyses below.

 **Format:**

 ```
 var your_analysis = new Keen.<AnalysisType>(eventCollection, attributes);
 ```

 ### Example Usage